i-rme/GOP-Server/README.md

 *The software has just been released an has to be considered as beta, as might contain bugs and/or security vulnerabilities.
 Audit the code before using it in production enviroments.
 The software is provided as is without warranty of any kind.*

 ## How to run ###
+**The steps are simple: install Golang, clone the repository and execute from source (go run).**

+Then, place your files under the /public directory and access them from http://localhost:80.

 ### Windows Prerequisites
 Install Golang from https://golang.org/doc/install

+Clone the repository.

+Edit the configuration if needed (config/configuration.json)

+Open a terminal inside the GOP-Server folder.

 ### Linux Prerequisites
 ```